ABOUT THE CHIEF PROJECT

 What information is available for pupils and their parents/guardians?

-Before any interviews take place, we will provide information and consent forms for your pupils and their parents.
+Before any interviews or surveys take place, we will provide information and consent forms for your pupils and their parents.

 If I agree to my school participating in the study, what are the next steps?